movementlabsxyz/MIP/MIP/mip-125/README.md

-# MIP-125: Configuration of the APR Reward System for Validators
+# MIP-125: Configuration of the Reward System for Validators

-- **Description**: Documentation of the existing configurable APR reward system for validators.
+- **Description**: Documentation of the existing configurable reward system for validators.
 - **Authors**: Andreas Penzkofer
 - **Desiderata**:
 - **Approval**: <!--Either approved (:white_check_mark:), rejected (:x:), stagnant or withdrawn by the governance body.
 To be inserted by governance. -->